 Less Manual Labor

 Test automation has relieved a large chunk of the manual work associated with software testing.
-AI and machine learning will take things even further.
+ML and AI in software testing will take things even further.
 With AI and ML, even sophisticated test cases can be automated.
 Where human interaction will now be required is in approving and acting on test findings.